VoxDev: About us

 VoxDev is a platform for economists, policymakers, practitioners, donors, the private sector and others interested in development to discuss key policy issues.
 Expert contributors provide insightful commentary, analysis, and evidence on a wide range of policy challenges in formats that we hope are accessible to a wide audience interested in development.
 We aim to put evidence from decades of academic research into the hands of decision-makers and civil society in developing countries in a way that they can be easily accessed and actually put to use, ultimately encouraging the design and implementation of more evidence-based policy.

 VoxDev, launched in June 2017, is a collaboration between the Centre for Economic Policy Research, the International Growth Centre, and the Private Enterprise Development in Low Income Countries programme.
-The Editor-in-Chief is Tavneet Suri, supported by the Editorial Board, Robin Burgess, and Chris Woodruff, and a great group of Founding Contributors.
+Michael Callen, Stefano Caria, Namrata Kala, and Robert Darko Osei make up the Editorial Board, who are supported by Managing Editor Oliver Hanney.

 Staff